 Figure 2 Current US Provisioning Timelines

+G-NRUF forecasts at the Exchange Area level can be rolled-up to the NPA complex for relief planning purposes while at the same time allowing for better Thousands-Block pool management.
+Additionally, G-NRUF forecasts at the Exchange Area level are necessary for proper pool size management.

-Recommendation 6: The existing G-NRUF forecasts be changed to reporting at Exchange Area level instead of NPA complex with forecast quantities specified as the number of Thousands-Blocks required as opposed to CO Codes required.
-The results can then be rolled-up to the NPA complex for relief planning purposes while at the same time allowing for better Thousands-Block pool management.
+Recommendation 6: The existing G-NRUF forecasts be changed to reporting at Exchange Area level instead of NPA complex with forecast quantities specified as the number of Thousands-Blocks required as opposed to CO Codes required 6 months after the approval of this report.

-Recommendation 7: The frequency of the existing forecasting component of the G-NRUF report be changed to twice per year to have better Exchange Area forecasts for Thousands-Block pool management.
+Recommendation 7: The frequency of the existing forecasting component of the G-NRUF report be changed to twice per year to have better Exchange Area forecasts for Thousands-Block pool management 6 months after the approval of this report.

-Recommendation 8: Carriers provide a rolling monthly forecast for 12 months with each G-NRUF filing to help ensure optimal thousand-block pool management.
+Recommendation 8: Carriers provide a rolling monthly forecast for 12 months with each G-NRUF filing to help ensure optimal thousand-block pool management 6 months after the approval of this report.

 2.3 Months-to-Exhaust Criterion